 For example, targeting business owners on Facebook would work better.
 However, targeting CEO’s of businesses between 10 to 50 employees would be better suited for LinkedIn because it’s more specific.

 Rules for testing Facebook & LinkedIn ads

 Before we start, here are a few things to keep in mind when testing Facebook & LinkedIn ads:

 1. There are many types of advertising campaigns you can run on social media.
 For the purpose of this comparison, I’ll be focusing on what social media channel out of LinkedIn and Facebook will be best with the goal of generating more leads for a businesses targeting other businesses (b2b).

 2. The answer of which social media channel is “the best”, will likely differ from business to business.
 There are many variables including your brand, your content, who you’re targeting and your experience on each social media platform.
 The goal of this article is to give you information to help you make a more educated decision.
 Like most things in marketing though, you need to sometimes just go for it and test it yourself to see how well it works for YOU.

-What this means: How effectively you can find your ideal clients
+What this means: How effectively you can find your ideal clients with a Facebook ad

 What some people say: You can’t target business owners on Facebook very well.
 LinkedIn is the only channel that effectively does this.

-What both channels have in common: On both Facebook and LinkedIn, you can retarget people from your email database, people that visit your website and target people that have never heard about you before with data such as their:
+What both channels have in common: On Facebook and LinkedIn, you can retarget people from your email database, people that visit your website and target people that have never heard about you before with data such as their: